PLANT-POWERED · PROTEIN-PACKED · DAILY

 Nutritional Values:

-One 30 g fritter out of 20 will contains:
+One patty weighing 30g out of 20 units will contain:

 Ingredients

-• 250 g a major dairy brand Tuscany-style soy cheese
+• 250 g Tnuva Tuscany-style soy cream cheese

 Instructions

-2. Mix the corn and soy cheese with one cup of polenta flour and blend well.
+2. Mix the corn and the cream cheese with one cup of polenta flour and blend well.

-3. Add the second cup of polenta flour and mix well again.
+3. Add the second cup of polenta flour and mix thoroughly.

-4. Grease a baking tray with half of the olive oil.
+4. Grease a baking sheet with half of the olive oil.

-5. Using your hands, shape into fritters and place on the baking tray.
+5. With your hands, form latkes and place them on the baking sheet.

-6. Drizzle the remaining olive oil over the top.
+6. Drizzle the remaining olive oil on top.

 7. Bake for about 10 minutes.

-8. After 10 minutes, flip the fritters and bake for another 10 minutes.
+8. After 10 minutes, flip the latkes and bake for another 10 minutes.

 9. Serve immediately.